The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem

 \section{Introduction}

 The idea of AGI is no longer confined to the realm of science fiction.
 Leading tech companies have launched initiatives worth billions.
 AGI is a serious topic in research, and has been for some time among AGI visionaries \cite{Kurzweil2005,Bostrom2014,YudkowskySoares2025}, but now also among leading researchers on ``weak AI'', e.g., \cite{Russell2019}.
-Russell asks, ``What if we succeed?'' and sees a 30 \% chance that AGI will develop under the current AI paradigm \cite{Russell2025}.
-In addition, current large language models (LLMs) and, in particular, LLM-based agents are already showing the first signs of AGI, even if they still lack fundamental capabilities when measured against a fully valid concept of AGI \cite{BubeckEtal2023,XiEtal2025}. \cite{Chang2025} argues that AGI will develop through LLMs and a coordinating ``System 2'' layer.
-At the same time, it cannot be ruled out that other paths, such as experience-based learning \cite{SuttonEtal2022} or spiking neurons \cite{KosowskiEtal2025}, could also lead to AGI.
-Most of this paper also applies to these.
+Russell asks, ``What if we succeed?'' and sees a 30 \% chance that AGI will develop under the current AI paradigm \cite{Pillay2025}.
+In addition, current large language models (LLMs) and, in particular, LLM-based agents are already showing the first signs of AGI, even if they still lack fundamental capabilities when measured against a fully valid concept of AGI \cite{BubeckEtal2023,XiEtal2025}.

 Estimates of the time horizon until the emergence of AGI are highly controversial, ranging from ``in a few months'' to ``never.''
 What is striking, however, is that the median forecast has shortened dramatically in recent years---within a single year, it shortened by 13 years \cite{GraceEtal2024}.
 Development is also being driven by competition between the US and China for AGI availability\footnote{The US Department of Defense was tasked by the US Congress with developing a strategy ``for the Department adoption of artificial general intelligence'' \cite{USCongress2025}.}---although we prefer the term ``first contact with AGI.''